PHP SDK

 ---|

-string $paymentID: The unique reference of your transaction on our platform.
+string $paymentId: The unique reference of your transaction on our platform.
 This reference can be retrieved from the CreatePaymentResponse or createHostedCheckoutResponse created in the previous section. |

 Handle exceptions